Celebration is at the core of the Trash Hack campaign. By sharing your schools’ Trash Hacks you can increase your impact and help to change the world!

 1. The image/video/text file of your Trash Hack!

-If the file is too large, use a transfer service such as https://wetransfer.com/, Google Drive or Dropbox or send us a YouTube link directly.
+For images, if the file is too large, use a transfer service such as https://wetransfer.com/, Google Drive or Dropbox.

 2. A Trash Hack Submission Form